 What we are doing:

-Engaging and inspiring people to action with beautiful images and thought provoking essays and maps about climate change, natural history, land conservation, etc through exhibitions, books and the media.
+Engaging and inspiring people to action with beautiful images and thought-provoking essays and maps about climate change, natural history, land conservation, and more through exhibitions, books and the media.

 We have created a traveling exhibit: "Beauty and the Beast: California's Wildflowers and Climate Change" which is now being booked throughout California.
 It is being offered by the non-profit Exhibit Envoy.
 Use this link to see if it will be available near you.
 If not help us find a possible venue and we can reach out to them.
-As of January 2018 more than 25,000 people have seen the exhibit in San Francisco, San Bernadino County and Sacramento.
+As of April 2018 more than 35,000 people have seen the exhibit in San Francisco, San Bernadino County, Sacramento and Ukiah.

-Schedule to date: San Bernadino County Museum, Redlands CA June - September 2017; The California Museum, Sacramento CA Oct 23 - Jan 2018; Grace Hudson Museum, Ukiah CA Feb 10 - June 3, 2018; Fullerton Arboretum, Fullerton CA Sept - Oct 2018; Hi-Desert Nature Museum, Yucca Valley CA Jan - March 10, 2019; The Bay Model, Sausalito CA April - May 2019
+Schedule to date: San Bernadino County Museum, Redlands CA June - September 2017; The California Museum, Sacramento CA Oct 23 - Jan 2018; Grace Hudson Museum, Ukiah CA Feb 10 - June 3, 2018; Fullerton Arboretum, Fullerton CA Sept - Oct 2018; Hi-Desert Nature Museum, Yucca Valley CA Jan - March 10, 2019; The Bay Model, Sausalito CA April - May 2019; Museum of the San Ramon Valley, Danville Jan - March 2020

-We are also working on a new companion book "Beauty and the Beast: California's Wildflowers and Climate Change" which will be published this fall.
+We are also working on a new companion book "Beauty and the Beast: California's Wildflowers and Climate Change" which will be published Spring 2019.
 "Reserve a Book" if you want to be one of the first to know the book is available.

 Our exhibit's companion book update:

-Our upcoming beautiful coffee table book is currently being designed by our fabulous book designer Jenny Barry.
-Our team of authors are working on the engaging and informative essays that will accompany our photographs.
+Our upcoming beautiful coffee table book is currently being designed by our talented book designer Jenny Barry.
+Our team of authors are working on engaging and informative essays that will accompany our photographs.

-In the meantime click here for a sneak peek at a working mock up Rob and Nita created of this book.
+In the meantime, click here for a sneak peek at a working mock-up of this book that Rob and Nita created.

 And we will be partnering with groups and organizations to further inspire positive action.